withspectrum/graphql-log/README.md

 ## Usage

-This is the simple usage:
+This is the simplest example:

 ```javascript
 // Require the module